WProbot/worplet/README.md

 - VPS server with root access running Ubuntu 18.04 LTS
 - Registered domain with DNS pointing to VPS server
+- Works with 'localhost' also
+- Works with sever external IP also

 &nbsp;